zentity-io/zentity-io.github.io/docs/basic-usage/exact-name-matching.md

 {
   "resolvers": {
     "name_only": {
-      "attributes": [ "name" ]
+      "attributes": [ "first_name", "last_name" ]
     }
   }
 }
 ```

-This resolver requires only the `"name"` attribute to resolve an entity.
+This resolver requires only the `"first_name"` and `"last_name"` attributes to resolve an entity.
 So if you try to resolve a
 person named "Alice," then every document with the name "Alice" will be grouped with her.
 Obviously
 this would raise many false positives in the real world.
 We're doing this as a gentle introduction to
 the concept of entity resolution.